-- A. the safety and security of staff and students while using e-mail, chat rooms, social media and other forms of direct electronic communications: - B. the inherent danger of students disclosing personally identifiable information online; - C. the consequences of unauthorized access (e.g., "hacking", "harvesting", "digital piracy", "data mining", etc.), cyberbullying and other unlawful or inappropriate activities by students or staff online; and - D. unauthorized disclosure, use, and dissemination of personally identifiable information regarding minors or any other individual.
+- A. the safety and security of staff and students while using e-mail, chat rooms, social media, and other forms of direct electronic communications; - B. the inherent danger of students disclosing personally identifiable information online; - C. the consequences of unauthorized access (e.g., 'hacking', 'harvesting', 'digital piracy', 'data mining', etc.), cyberbullying, and other unlawful or inappropriate activities by students or staff online; and - D. unauthorized disclosure, use, and dissemination of personally identifiable information regarding minors or any other individual.

-Furthermore, staff members shall provide instruction for their students regarding the appropriate use of technology and online safety and security as specified above, and staff members will monitor students' online activities while at school.
+Staff members shall provide guidance and instruction to their students regarding the appropriate use of District Information & Technology Resources and online safety and security as specified above.
+Additionally, such training shall include, but not be limited to, education concerning appropriate online behavior including interacting with others on social media, including in chat rooms, and cyberbullying awareness and response.
+Further, staff members shall monitor students' online activities while the students are at school.